deepak802112/E-commerce/README.md

-created a ecommerce website by using fakestoreapi,in that i ahve used differect technologies. tenologies used:
+created a ecommerce website by using fakestoreapi,in that i have used differect technologies. tenologies used:
 HTML
 CSS